talk-small-be-open/webbase/README.md

-# Web Base
+# Webbase

-Foundation for other webbased projects, built on top of www.seaside.st.
+Foundation for other web based projects, built on top of www.seaside.st.
 Includes gathered knowledge and best practices of my work in Smalltalk (Pharo and GemStone).

 # Contact